 We arrived to Crater Lake RV Park on Saturday, March 31st.
 As soon as we drove up, we all agreed it looked just like northern Georgia!

 Saturday after settling in we hiked along the Rogue River right behind our site.
 We quickly learned that we had ZERO cell service so we adjusted our plans for the week.
 We decided we’d stay the weekend and then move Monday after Chris finished work.
 We found an RV Park in Eugene, OR.
 It’s a nice park with very friendly people, we would have like to stay if we could.
+There are so many waterfalls and things to do near this RV park but we didn’t have time since we had to move.

 Here’s the cell service map for both our providers.
 See the blue dot in the white area indicating Zero service?